DIoFaturamdani14/Used-Car-Market-Analysis-Dashboard/README.md

 # Used Car Market Analysis Dashboard (Greater Jabodetabek)

-Business Intelligence Dashboard for analyzing the used car market based on OLX advertisement data in the Greater Jakarta area (Jakarta, Bogor, Depok, Tangerang, and Bekasi).
+Business Intelligence Dashboard for analyzing the used car market based on OLX advertisement data in the Greater Jabodetabek area (Jakarta, Bogor, Depok, Tangerang, and Bekasi).

 ## Project Overview